ClementNerma/Rave/docs/hybrid.md

   public func getThis () : _this => this;
 }

-class Child inherits Mother {
+class Child extends Mother {
   public func getThis () : _this => this;
 }